arkaitznaiz/mymenu/README.md

 # Run
 You must used PostgreSQL and set it (view mymenu/settings.py).
+You will need Python 3.8.2.
 Exectute the following commands:

+- pip install -r requirements.txt
-python manage.py migrate
+- python manage.py migrate
-python manage.py createsuperuser
+- python manage.py createsuperuser
-python manage.py run
+- python manage.py run

 # TO-DO
 Basically, all asked ponts in specification are covered, but these ones: